SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 Context-based prompt of different object types

-When typing queries, dbForge SQL Complete saves your time by providing you a list
+When typing queries, dbForge SQL Complete saves your time by suggesting a list of all available object names from the specified database.

-of all available object names from the specified table.
 Each object type has its

 own icon, so it can be easily recognized.

-Native Microsoft T-SQL Intellisense also supports different object types but not
+Native Microsoft T-SQL IntelliSense also supports different object types but not

 all of them.